There are Some Amazing Things to Do in Aschaffenburg, Germany!

 If you want to make your day trip to Aschaffenburg into an overnighter or a weekend trip, there are plenty of places to stay.
 The smaller hotels are scattered around the more modern pedestrian mall and the cobblestone old town areas.
 We passed a bunch of them and they were just a door and a small sign.

 If you want to check out hotels in Aschaffenburg, you can explore hotel deals here.
 In fact, if you want to stay at the hotel shown in the photo, you can check out the Hotel Dalberg here!
-We didn’t stay there – we slept in Frankfurt for this trip – but staying in Aschaffenburg would have also worked!
+We didn’t stay there – we slept in Frankfurt in a great hostel for this trip – but staying in Aschaffenburg would have also worked!